Every website needs to be hosted.

 Alternative Option: Self Hosting (Not Recommend)

-It’s possible to host your website without using a web hosting provider, although I would not recommend this option.
+It’s possible to host your website without using a web hosting provider.
+This method is called self hosting — and I don’t recommend it.

 Self-hosting can be accomplished by using your computer or a Linux machine as a server.
 It requires lots of technical experience and a full understanding of how websites and servers work.